karma-the-admin/discord-bot/README.md

 idk why you would ever want to use this

-also only making this repo cause I wanted to try it
+also only making this repo cause I wanted to try it so don't except anything

 anyway I'm gonna make ai yap for the rest of this read me